What Is Technical Writing?

 We’ve been hearing talk about the changing face of journalism, but technical writing isn’t going anywhere.
 Companies will always rely on the written word to communicate, teach, and sell.

-Although my ability to extract critical business issues from an SME transcript may be less romantic than, say, my novel about low-income, spirited lesbian waitresses struggling with addiction (that’s a real—unpublished—thing I wrote), the former pays the bills, promises growth and affords me new joys in life.
+Although my ability to extract critical business issues from an SME transcript may be less romantic than, say, my novel about low-income, spirited lesbian waitresses struggling with addiction (that’s a real—unpublished—thing I wrote), the former pays the bills, promises growth, and affords me new joys in life.

 I’m not Steve Jobs; I’m just a person who pays close attention to what she reads and asks a lot of questions.
 I still don’t 100 percent understand the difference between a switch and a router, but I’m not ashamed to ask a colleague.
 And there’s a hidden benefit to ignorance: If, by the end of my writing, I can understand something complex, I am fairly certain my audience will understand it too.

-Although there are creative aspects to technical writing, most of the writing I do is black and white.
+Although there are creative aspects to technical writing, most of the writing I do is black-and-white.
 “In this lesson, we’ll cover a, b, and c,” or “When selling to this type of person, discuss a, b, and c.”

 It’s nice to have clear expectations and a process to follow rather than feel like every day is a desperate attempt to flag down the muse.
 Plus, it leaves some breathing room in my creative well at the end of the day for the types of writing and art that bring me true joy.